Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 The next step should not be a mystery.
 You should get a clear answer, not a vague promise, a repeated task list, or another report full of unexplained numbers.

-These FAQs cover common questions businesses may have when choosing a digital marketing company in Fort Worth, TX:
+Here are a few common questions businesses have when choosing a digital marketing company in Fort Worth, TX:

 Is SEO and advertising the whole digital marketing strategy?